Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Computation of a maximum clique requires polynomial time

 \subsection{Computational complexity of the dynamical system's execution}

-\begin{lemma} If the Nisan parameter is equal to or greater than the clique number and the sequence of iterates converges to a fixed point that is not a pure strategy, the sequence of multipliers converges to a maximal clique equilibrium in a polynomial number of iterations in the inverse of the approximation error if the learning rate in each iteration is lower bounded by a constant. \end{lemma}
+\begin{lemma} Suppose the Nisan parameter $k$ is equal to or greater than the clique number and that the multiplier learning rate in each iteration is lower bounded by a constant.\footnote{It, for example, satisfies where $C_{00} + \epsilon < 1$ (see Appendix \ref{repelling}).} Suppose further that the equilibrium approximation error is set equal to